steineggerlab/Metabuli-App/docs/createdb.md

     - If not checked: provide an NCBI-style accession2taxid file.

 ### Optional fields
-- **Max RAM**: Specify the maximum amount of RAM (in GiB) to allocate.
+- `--make-library`: Make species genome library before indexing.
+It is highly recommended when a single FASTA file contains multiple species.
-- **Threads**: Specify the number of threads to use.
+- `--cds-info`: File containing CDS file paths.
+Provided CDSs are used for included accessions instead of predicted genes.
+Prodigal's gene prediction is skipped.
+Only GenBank/RefSeq CDS files are supported.
-- **Accession Level**: Create a database for accession-level classification. </br>
+- `--accession-level`: Set 1 to create an accession level database, with which you can classify reads to specific accessions. </br>
-  *(WARNING: This option is not tested for large databases.
-Using it with more than 100,000 sequences may cause issues.)*
+  (WARNING: It it not tested for large databases.
+Using it with > 100K sequences may cause issues.)
-- **Make Library**: Create a library of species genomes.
-This accelerates processing when large FASTA files contain genomes of multiple species.
+- `--max-ram`: Specify the maximum RAM (in GiB) to allocate for the job.
-- **CDS Info**:  A file containing absolute paths to CDS files.
-For the listed accessions, Prodigal’s gene prediction will be skipped.
-Only GenBank/RefSeq-format CDS files are supported.
+- `--threads`: Specify the number of threads to use for the job.
-- **New Taxa**:  Used when adding sequences from taxa not included in the existing database.
+- `--new-taxa`:  Used when adding sequences from taxa not included in the existing database.
 See the section below for details.

 ### Adding seqeunces of new taxa
 > [WARNING]